ankit77048/ankit77048/README.md

 🔭 I’m currently working on improving my programming skills and building small projects to strengthen my fundamentals.

-🤝 I’m looking to collaborate on beginner-friendly and learning-based projects related to Java, web development, or problem solving.
+🤝 I’m looking to collaborate on beginner-friendly and learning-based projects related to Java, Java full stack, or problem solving.

 🛠️ I’m looking for help with understanding real-world project structure, best coding practices, and interview preparation.

-🌱 I’m currently learning Java, Data Structures & Algorithms, and basic web technologies.
+🌱 I’m currently learning Java, Data Structures & Algorithms, and full stack java developer.

-💬 Ask me about Java basics, arrays, problem solving, or my journey as a B.Tech student.

 ⚡ Fun fact: I believe consistency matters more than talent, and I try to code a little every day.